avi-moorthy/avi-moorthy.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Ph.D.
-Candidate at Harvard University in Public Policy (Economics Track).
+Candidate in Public Policy (Economics Track) at Harvard University.
 My research focuses on labour economics, political economy, and economic history.
 I promise it's cool!

 At Harvard, I'm a James M. and Cathleen D. Stone Ph.D.
 Scholar in Inequality and Wealth Concentration.
 I'm also a Ph.D. affiliate of the Harvard Environmental Economics program (HEEP), the Centre for International Development (CID), and Evidence for Policy Design (EPoD).